jlparkI/xGPR/README.md

 xGPR provides powerful convolution kernels for variable-length time series, sequences and graphs.

-### What's new in v0.3.2
+### What's new in v0.3.5
-In v0.3, we've improved the speed and memory consumption for most processes and introduced sequence length masking, so that any zero-padding you use is masked for convolution kernels (if desired).
-We've also introduced 5 new kernels for a variety of tasks and made some simplifications to the API.
-Memory usage for convolution kernels on CPU has been minimized so that the amount of memory used to generate RFFs is the same regardless of sequence length (on CPU only).
+In v0.3.5, we've improved speed (close to 3x) and memory consumption for random feature generation on both CPU and GPU.
+Starting from v0.3.2, sequence length masking has been introduceds, so that (if desired) any zero-padding you use is masked for convolution kernels.
+The amount of memory used to generate RFFs is now the same regardless of sequence length on both CPU and GPU.
+The simplex random features modification of Reid et al. 2023 is also now provided as an (experimental) option for most kernels (see docs).

 ### Documentation